Rhubarb And Apple Crumble

 You really can’t beat a homemade crumble, especially when it’s made with seasonal fruit & served with vanilla ice cream or custard!
 It’s a proper comforting dessert & is incredibly easy to make.

-For this crumble, we’re cooking apples & rhubarb in sugar & vanilla, topping it with a nutty almond crumble topping that’s lightly spiced with ginger & cinnamon then baking in the oven until the top’s crisp & the fruit is bubbling.
-This classic British dessert is super simple but tastes delicious.
+For this crumble, we’re cooking apples & rhubarb in sugar & vanilla, topping it with a nutty almond crumble topping that’s lightly spiced with ginger & cinnamon then baking in the oven until the top is crisp and the fruit is bubbling.
+This classic British dessert is super simple and easy to make but tastes delicious.
 There’s a couple of handy tips & tricks included in this post as well, that can be used for pretty much any flavour crumble…

 For more homemade desserts, take a look at our collection of dessert recipes!
 There’s lots to choose from here, from homemade ice creams, to pies, tarts, panna cottas, cookie dough & loads more.
 There’s plenty of other homemade crumbles to try as well!